-Who - Who produced the information?
+Who produced the information?
 What are the author’s credentials?
 Who maintains/owns the website?
 Does the webpage have an “About” tab or link?

-When - When was the webpage last updated?
+When was the webpage last updated?
 Does the webpage, book, article have a publication or copyright date?
 Are the links in the webpage current or broken?
 Is the information current enough for your topic?

-Where - Where does the information come from?
+Where does the information come from?
 Does the webpage cite or link to its sources?
 Are those sources from reliable or reputable authors or institutions?
-Does the source have a works cited page or bibliography?
+Does the book or article have a works cited page or bibliography?
 Is the information on the webpage verifiable in other sources?

 Privacy & Confidentiality StatementLibrary Code of Conduct